trek-view/basecamp/_posts/2020-01-17-what-direction-are-you-facing.md

 One final calculation (I promise); adjusted heading.

-This is useful for some software, including [Explorer](https://www.mapthepaths.com), where the 360-degree photos are rendered visually, as shown above, and where the software has no concept of North.
-That is the software simply assumes the centre of the 360-degree photo is always facing North (0°).
+This is useful for connections, where the software has no concept of true North.

 <img class="img-fluid" src="/assets/images/blog/2020-01-17/tourer-adjusted-connection-heading-calculation.png" alt="Tourer Adjusted Connection Photo Heading Calculation" title="Tourer Adjusted Connection Photo Heading Calculation" />

 [Download this diagram](https://docs.google.com/presentation/d/1otcjbxGghKLqzOcEjfzHsXf22VG8zQVvknpMOKcccDY/edit#slide=id.g76a265887b_0_0).

-As such you cannot use the heading (degrees from North) calculated previously on its own.

-We must make therefore adjust the heading to connected photos to the centre of the source 360-degree photo (it's heading from North) in these scenarios.
+In such case, we must therefore adjust the heading to connected photos to the centre of the source 360-degree photo (it's heading from North) in these scenarios.

 This an easy calculation to estimate using existing heading fields; `adjusted heading = heading of source photo - heading of connection photo`.